 The jagir granted to Khairunnisa Begum daughter of Ibrahim Qutub Shah came to be known as Khairatabad.

-Land gifted by Humda Begum (the wife of Nizam Ali Khan Nizamul Mulk) to the merchants of Hyderabad for trade and commerce, finally developed as Begum Bazar.
+The land was gifted by Humda Begum (the wife of Nizam Ali Khan Nizamul Mulk) to the merchants of Hyderabad for trade and commerce.
+Finally developed as Begum Bazar.

-After 1933, the Residency bazar was renamed Sultan Bazar, when these areas were returned to the Nizam, by the British (Residency).
+After 1933, the Residency Bazar was renamed the Sultan Bazar.
+That is when these areas were returned to the Nizam, by the British (Residency).

 The V Nizam (Afzalud Dawlah) gifted land to the grain merchants for trade and commerce.
 The place was named Afzal Gunj.

 Named after Sikander Jha (1806) (III Nizam).
-This was the Village where British troops were stationed.
+This was the village where the British troops were stationed.

 Masab Tank or Ma Saheba Ka Talab

-New locality named after Himayat Ali Khan – Azam Jha – eldest son of VII Nizam – Osman Ali Khan (in 1933).
+New locality named after Himayat Ali Khan – Azam Jha.
+The eldest son of VII Nizam – Osman Ali Khan (in 1933).
 His name was Himayat Ali Khan.

-New locality named after Hyder Ali, who was 1st Talukdar (District Collector).
-And owned lands in the village formerly the Jagir of Vaheed Unnisa Begum, wife of Nizam.
-The locality is called after him, as Hyderguda.
+The new locality is named after Hyder Ali.
+He was the 1st Talukdar (District Collector).
+And owned lands in the village formerly the Jagir of Vaheed Unnisa Begum, wife of the then Nizam.
+The locality is called after him, Hyderguda.

-The garden of Sir Asman Jha, Basirud-dulah – a Paigah Noble, who had a palace at the Garden.
+The garden of Sir Asman Jha, Basirud-Dulah – a Paigah Noble.
+He had a palace in the garden.

 A revenue department employee named Sonaji.
-Who owned lands and resided in this village.
-Sonaji became Somaji and the hamlet came to be called ‘Somajiguda’.
+He owned lands and resided in this village.
+Sonaji became Somaji.
+And the hamlet came to be called ‘Somajiguda’.
 (Guda is from Godem a hamlet).

-Named after Malik Yakoob, a servant of Abdulah Qutub Shah Golconda King where he resided had a market, hence the name Malakpet.
+Named after Malik Yakoob.
+A servant of Abdulah Qutub Shah the Golconda King.
+Where the King resided, he had a market, hence the name Malakpet.

-A Jagir village of Sayed Meer Momin, Dewan of Golconda (1591).
+A Jagir village of Sayed Meer Momin, Dewan of Golconda (during 1591).

-Named after Sarwari Afzal Bai, mistress of Arasthu Jha.
-Dewan of Hyderabad, who granted a Jagir,and constructed a palace and Garden for her.
+Named after Sarwari Afzal Bai, the mistress of Arasthu Jha.
+He was the Dewan of Hyderabad, who granted a Jagir and constructed a palace and garden for her.

-The village named after Abdul Samad with the titles; Dabir-ul-Mulk, a noble man.
+The village is named after Abdul Samad with the title; Dabir-ul-Mulk.
+He was a nobleman.

 A market developed by Noor Khan.
-Who came from Lucknow, during the time of the II Nizam.
+He came from Lucknow, during the time of the Nizam II of Hyderabad.

-A locality to the West of Lakdi-ka-pul.
-The barracks of Abyssinian Cavalry Guards of Raja of Wanaparthy – (1910).
+A locality to the west of Lakdi-ka-pul.
+The barracks of Abyssinian Cavalry Guards of Raja of Wanaparthy (during 1910).
 Abyssinia is the old name of Ethiopia, an East African country.

 From my walks, this is an addition to the list.

 If you know of more stories behind the names of localities of Hyderabad and Secunderabad, do share them.
 I will update this list of the Etymology of Hyderabad.